 Lawyers may also be called to work pro bono or work with various non-profit organizations for instance.
 However, not all branches of law are the best for empaths.

-Corporate and trial law, for instance, might not be the best suited as they can be cold, impersonal, and too stressful for many empaths to handle.
+Corporate and trial law, for instance, might not be better suited as they can be cold, impersonal, and too stressful for many empaths to handle.

 There aren’t that many fields where the characteristics of the empath are more needed than in the field of social work.
 As a social worker, you may be asked to work with charitable organizations, schools, the government or corporations.